Outline for this course- RH124

 14.Linux containers preview

-Preview the capabilities of Linux containers, Docker, and other relatedtechnologies in Red Hat Enterprise Linux 7
+Preview the capabilities of Linux containers, Docker, and other related technologies in Linux

 15.Comprehensive review